nextcloud/activity/docs/provider.md

 ### Check responsibility

-The first thing the provider should do, is to check whether the `IEvent` is on it cares about.
+The first thing the provider should do, is to check whether the `IEvent` is one it cares about.
 A simple check for the app and maybe additionally the type, if the app has more then one provider, should be enough:

 ```php
 		if ($event->getApp() !== 'files' || $event->getType() !== 'favorite') {